wp-plugins/commentluv/readme.txt

 2. in use

 == ChangeLog ==

+= 2.764 =
+* Removed json_decode.
+Some wp2.9 installs were getting errors

 = 2.763 =
 * Added check for hidden fields display to prevent double instances.